ssavitzky/Honu/README.md

 `bootstrap.sh`

-This is the shell script that I use to configure a system.
-Set up your ssh keys, and say:\
+This is the shell script that runs the configuration process.
+Just say:\
 `wget -O - https://github.com/ssavitzky/Honu/bootstrap.sh | bash`\
 or something of the sort.
-You can also clone the repo and source it, but that takes half the fun out of it.
+You can also clone the repo and source it, but half the fun is watching the magic unfold.

+Honu will install itself in whatever directory you run the script in, and make a symlink in your home directory if necessary.

 `MIT-LICENSE.txt`